 Self-guided walking Managed locally by Headwater appointed agent.

-Continental breakfast and 8 evening meals
+All continental breakfast and 7 evening meals

 This holiday is based on a minimum of 2 passengers.

 Due to the tailor-made nature of our holidays, we need a little more information in order for us to check availability for Following St James' Way.
-Simply complete the form below and a member of our sales team will contact you (when it's most convenient for you) to provide availability information, travel options and an accurate price.
+Simply complete the form below (fields marked * are mandatory) and a member of our sales team will contact you (when it's most convenient for you) to provide availability information, travel options and an accurate price.
 Of course there's no obligation, but if you do wish to proceed with a booking they will be on-hand to assist you throughout the process.